Coastal Management Project work programme (2019-2022)

-This work is guided by recommended good practice set out in the Ministry for the Environment’s Coastal Hazards and Climate Change Guidance (2017).
+This work was guided by recommended good practice set out in the Ministry for the Environment’s Coastal Hazards and Climate Change Guidance 2017 (and updated early 2024).

-We’re working on a project aiming to enable our Tasman Bay / Te Tai o Aorere and Golden Bay/Mohua communities to work towards long-term adaptive planning for sea level rise and coastal hazards.
+Between 2019 – 2022 we worked on a project aiming to enable our Tasman Bay / Te Tai o Aorere and Golden Bay/Mohua communities to work towards long-term adaptive planning for sea level rise and coastal hazards.
+The work programme now has been re-focussed and takes an ‘all-natural hazards’ approach, see our Adapting to Natural Hazards and Climate Change page for more details.

 While the rate and magnitude of future sea level rise is uncertain, we do know that rising sea levels will have increasing implications for development and infrastructure in coastal areas along with environmental, cultural and societal effects.